bro-n-bro/cybernode/roadmap.md

     - identical GPU machines with storage for redundancy
 - container for load-balancer
 - container for monitoring
-    - Deploy scripts of Prometheus, Grafana, node_exp, glances, cadvisor to Git
+    - deploy scripts of Prometheus, Grafana, node_exp, glances, cadvisor to Git
-    - Grafana dashes to git and publish to Grafana
+    - grafana dashes to git and publish to Grafana
 - container for go-cyber (euler-6)
 - container for go-cyber (bostrom)
 - container for cyber-index